Gtomika/aws-terraform-sample-app/README.md

  - VPC, subnets, internet gateway, VPC endpoints, route tables.
  - DynamoDB table to store book data.
- - S3 bucket to store book cover images (included bucket policy).
+ - S3 buckets to store book cover images/icons (included bucket policy).
  - EC2 launch template.
  - IAM role and policy for the app with the principle of the least privilege.
  - Application load balancer with public access (forwards to auto-scaling group).
  - Auto-scaling group (using launch template).
+ - ElastiCache cluster (Memcached engine).
+ - Lambda function to move images between buckets.

 All of these resources are provisioned using Terraform, which is applied through the GitLab CI/CD pipeline.
 By default, the resources **are in a destroyed state** because